 Running the math (or tracing the paths through the code) and we see that v(G) is 3.

-The complexity is the minimum number of tests one must run in order to insure a function is fully tested.
+The complexity is the minimum number of tests one must run in order to ensure a function is fully tested.
 In this example, two tests are provably insufficient.
 In other words, cyclomatic complexity is a metric that gives us a lower bound on the efficacy of the test regime.
 It says nothing about the maximum number needed, which may be a lot higher for complex conditions.
-But at least it gives us a bound, a sanity check to insure our tests don't fall below the minimum needed.
+But at least it gives us a bound, a sanity check to ensure our tests don't fall below the minimum needed.